 It goes without saying that awkward silences on a first date are well, awkward.
 If you’re both running out of things to say on the current topic, and you sense an awkward silence is coming, break it up with a bathroom break.
 Obviously, you can’t do this all the time, but it’s a great way to avoid an awkward silence.
 Go use the facilities, and at the same time, regroup and figure out a topic to talk about on the way back.

 b.
 Order another round / get a water

 It’s the same concept as the bathroom break–awkward silences, or “almost awkward silences” are great times to order another round, (or get each of you a glass of water), or pretty much do anything that avoids sitting there not talking.

 If you worry about awkward silences, and for one reason or another the tips above do not apply (you just went to the bathroom 15 minutes ago, for example), have a couple topics handy.
 Remember, switching topics abruptly is fine for the most part.

 2. People watch topics

 Another tip if you’re running out of things to talk about, or simply need to change the topic, is to make a comment about someone or some thing at the bar.
 Don’t insult or be rude, just a simple observation that can lead to talking points.
 For example, say you see a couple at the bar, ask your date: “What do you think, first date?”

 3. Ease in abrupt topic changes

 Our favorite way to ease in a very abrupt topic change is to say something like: “Funny, I just remembered…“.
 Other good segues for particularly abrupt topic changes might be: “This is random but…” or “Oh, by the way“.

-Once you’ve gotten her out on a date, you keep her interested, and make her more interest, first and foremost with conversation.
+Once you’ve gotten her out on a date, you’ll want to keep her interested, and make her more interested.
+You can do this first and foremost with conversation.
 These tips should help you do both.